Wondering what are the coolest and most immersive flight simulators that are available for the Oculus Rift?

 Even though you don’t have to pay for this game, it still manages to give you an amazing virtual reality experience.
-But because of this game being free to play, you can encounter some unnecessary plane balance issues that may ruin the fun.
-Nevertheless, it is worth to get as it’s a very immersive game, and can give a little advantage over other players since you can look around in your plane more easily.
+But because of this game is free to play, you can encounter some unnecessary plane balance issues that may ruin the fun.
+Nevertheless, it is worth to get as it’s a very immersive game and can give a little advantage over other players since you can look around in your plane more easily.

 Plus, it is a lot easier to master your flying in this flight simulator than in other games that are mentioned above.

 Although it is not a usual flight simulator since it is all happening in space, it cannot be excluded from the list.
-It is considered one of the best Oculus Rift games that is available right now.
-Cockpit is extremely detailed and the engagement that you might get from looking out of the cockpit may give you chills.
+It is considered one of the best Oculus Rift games that are available right now.
+The cockpit is extremely detailed and the engagement that you might get from looking out of the cockpit may give you chills.
 When I first time tried it out, I just wanted to look around the place and not worry about the flying.
 When you sit inside, you could feel this claustrophobic feeling that just eats you slowly (I don’t like tight places).
 And it is not a bad thing.

-Rarely can you get such feelings from the video game.
+Rarely you can get such feelings from a video game.
 If you have some extra dollars to spend, you should definitely get the Elite Dangerous for that awesome and unusual experience.

 Honorable Mentions: Flight Simulator X, RiftWings, Skycall: Rook Island, Wingsuit, Prepar3D, Volo Airsport, The Flying Circus.